U of T Engineering : An exceptional Community

 No university in Canada—and perhaps the world—is in a better position to offer an education that will help the brightest students meet the grand challenges that humanity now faces.

 Here you’ll find a global community of innovators and creators.
 We are at the forefront of engineering education and research–in the groundbreaking areas we explore, the ways we collaborate and the contributions we make to the profession.
-The Times Higher Education World Ranking of Universities and all other international rankings consistently rate U of T Engineering number one in Canada and among the world’s best.
+All international rankings consistently rate U of T Engineering number one in Canada and among the world’s best.
 We’re preparing engineers of tomorrow — like you—to unlock our future’s boundless potential.

 You will study among talented students who bring their own perspectives and passions to the mix.
-Our student body is the most diverse in our history, with students from every Canadian province and 86 countries.
-This year, we also celebrate a national record: female students account for nearly 40 per cent of the first-year class.
+Our student body is the most diverse in our history, with students from every Canadian province and more than 100 countries.
+This year, women comprise 40 per cent of the first-year class, which is the highest proportion of any university in Canada

 The U of T Engineering community is known for being especially supportive and closely knit.
 You’ll attend many of your classes with the same group of students, creating strong communities very quickly.
 We’re proud of being the oldest and finest engineering school in Canada and we look forward to introducing you to our revered traditions.